 During this lesson, we identified the following items.
-We discussed the six components (and their various sub-components that make up the WSR-88D.
+We discussed the six components (and the various sub-components) that make up the WSR-88D.
 We, also, mentioned their functions.
 Likewise, we highlighted certain key functions of the WSR-88D system and which parts of the system perform them.
 So, hopefully you feel comfortable relating the components of the system to the system's functions, and vice versa.
 We discussed how each of the components and sub-components fit into the system as a whole, too.
-So, you should have an idea where the different components fit in the system as a whole.
 We identified the systems and data streams that users may use to visualize radar data.
 We also discussed the different interfaces where radar operators might interact with the WSR-88D system in order to control the data it outputs.